jmoffatt32/simple_go_network/README.md

 1. Install the go module on your machine.
 Run the command:
    - `go install tcp-network`
 2. Run the executable.
-Run the command providing an integer for `X`:
+Run the command providing an integer for `ID`:
-   - `$HOME/go/bin/tcp-network X`
+   - `$HOME/go/bin/tcp-network ID`

-Instruction for how to develop, use, and test the code information on what the problem was, why it needed to be solved, or what were the consequences of picking that particular solution.
+3. You will have to start at least two processes to send messages between instances
+4. You'll be presented with a command prompt, enter commands to send messages in the form,
+   - `send {ID} {message}` where ID is a server instance that you have started, and message is a message you would like to send

 # Documentation